The impact of Coronavirus (COVID-19)Last updated: 10 April 2021

 - we have confirmed the revised arrangements with you...

-This will bring your total deposit to 30%.
-Your remaining balance of 70% will be payable 10 weeks before your new departure date.
+Your remaining balance will be payable 10 weeks before your new departure date.

 We are asking for an additional deposit so we can pass on more of the deposit to our partners in Africa to help with their cash flow in this exceptionally difficult year.
 We are very mindful that the financial impact of multiple cancellations for small African businesses can be very severe.
 Many of our partners depend on travellers from overseas for the majority of their business.
 So even delaying a trip effectively asks them to forego their revenue for an empty room on your original dates, which can be a very big financial sacrifice for them.